jasonmccreary/laravel-additions/README.md

 ## TODO
 - [x] `status` helper
 - [x] `findBy*` for models
-  - [ ]`fallback` for policies
+- [ ] `fallback` for policies
 - [ ] "force create" for models

 ## Documentation
+A simple description and code sample is provided for each available addition.
 Many of these additions have been attempted in the Laravel framework.
 For a full backstory, you may review their original PR.

-A simple description a code sample is provided below.
+---

 ### `status` helper for responses
 The `status` helper (attempted in [#53691](https://github.com/laravel/framework/pull/53691)) is a simple helper to send raw HTTP status code responses.
 Much like the native `to_route` helper, its aim is to provide a more expressive way to send status codes.